Kids who played ball for Brad Sullivan praise the Deputy as a hero outside work

-MADISON, Miss – While Madison County Deputy Brad Sullivan remains in critical condition fighting for his life, support from his co-workers and friends continues to grow stronger.
+MADISON, Miss – While Madison County Deputy Brad Sullivan remains in critical condition, support from his co-workers and friends continues to grow stronger.

 Many gathered at Broadmoor Baptist Church for a prayer service to send the family a message.

-All people really wanted the public to know is they have not stopped thinking about Deputy Sullivan and even if you don’t personally know him to pray for him and his family.
+All people really wanted the public to know is they have not stopped thinking about and praying for Deputy Sullivan.

 On the verge of tears, Harrison Adams recalls his days playing for Deputy Sullivan when he just started baseball.

-“He gave me all the support I needed and encouraged me to hit the ball and get on base,” Adams told us.
+“He gave me all the support I needed and encouraged me to hit the ball and get on base,” Adams told 12 News.

 Even after putting the badge down for the day, Sullivan is praised by many for continuing his community involvement leading kids on the field.